 RSM requires a minimum level of mastery and ambition from its applicants.
 RSM defines two categories of students that seek admission to one of the MSc programmes:

-RSM calculates the GPA's based on all of the grades from your bachelor programme at the time of application.
+RSM calculates the weighted grade point average based on all grades of your bachelor programme at the time of application.
 Some universities only use the last two years of your bachelor to calculate a GPA.
 If this is the case, RSM will not use the calculation provided by your university but will re-calculate the GPA.
-Additional grades obtained during a second degree, such as a master programme, can be added to the GPA calculation for the benefit of the applicant.
+Additional grades obtained at a Dutch higher education institution during a second bachelor degree, master programme, or extra minor can be added to the GPA calculation for the benefit of the applicant.